abhilashjp/lookupapp/docs/einvoicing/SDI-network.md

 In order send einvoices via the PEPPOL network to SDI and vice verce versa, the businesses needs to use a service provider that is both a Certified PEPPOL Access Point and a qualified intermediary towards the Revenue Agency’s SdI

+## Things to Note When Using SDI

+### Simiplied flow
+There is a simplified flow which can be adopted by those who interact with the Exchange System in their roles as both transmitter and receiver through the same transmission channel; in this case the flow of messages undergoes changes to enable greater efficiency in the process of transmitting electronic invoices and the related notices

 ## Important websites